 Fitness is a Privilege: Interview with Olympic weightlifter Camille Brown

 Camille Brown is a former Division 1 softball player from the California Polytechnic State University and is now a national Olympic weightlifter and strength-trainer.
 Despite her small size growing up, Brown never gave up and continued to push herself until she reached her goals.
 Her success has led her to be featured in Women’s Health Magazine and Muscle Prodigy.
+For Camille, physical health is important for athletes, learning what diet can help your workout is a must! click here if you want to know more about the best diet for athletes.

 Tell me a little bit about how you became passionate about fitness?